astroenglert/lovoccs_pipe/README.md

 # Citations
-Works that make use of this pipeline should cite [Fu et al. 2021](https://doi.org/10.3847/1538-4357/ac68e8) and Englert et al. (In Prep), citations for LSP should also be included (see [Citing and acknowledging the LSST Science Pipelines](https://pipelines.lsst.io/#citing-and-acknowledging-the-lsst-science-pipelines)).
+Works that make use of this pipeline should cite [Fu et al. 2021](https://doi.org/10.3847/1538-4357/ac68e8), [Englert et al. (2025)](https://ui.adsabs.harvard.edu/abs/2025AAS...24541207E/abstract), and [Englert, Dell'Antonio, Montes (2025)](https://ui.adsabs.harvard.edu/abs/2025arXiv250523551E/abstract).
+Citations for LSP should also be included (see [Citing and acknowledging the LSST Science Pipelines](https://pipelines.lsst.io/#citing-and-acknowledging-the-lsst-science-pipelines)).